honeycombio/terraform-provider-honeycombio/docs/data-sources/slo.md

 # Data Source: honeycombio_slo

-The `honeycombio_slo` data source retrieves the details of a single SLO.
+The `honeycombio_slo` data source retrieves the details of a single SLO for a dataset.

 -> **Note** Terraform will fail unless an SLO is returned by the search.
 Ensure that your search is specific enough to return an SLO.
 If you want to match multiple SLOs, use the `honeycombio_slos` data source instead.